 This change meant that we needed to switch gears.
 We paused our work in the code and redirected toward the design effort.
 Chris rolled out a whole new UI and functionality that caused us to clean up technical debt to get the product to work.

 We were able to ship the new UI along with the key, core features that addressed the reasons that people were leaving.
 These steps fixed the fundamental issues with the business that were apparent when we stepped in and set a strong foundation for growth.

 The next step will be to build out additional value-adding elements to the app.
-There is great potential to make Macrostax an extremely useful tool -- unlike any other app out there -- and we’re committed to taking it to this next level.
+There is great potential to make Macrostax an extremely useful tool -- unlike any other app out there.

 We had key features to rescue, with a large amount of technical debt.
 Even though we knew that the quality of the code was low, we still underestimated how much work was there.